WEEKLY NEWSLETTER (600 × 150 px) (1)

 Jonathan Spitznas

-Elijah (Katherine (Allan) Roshak's brother in-law) started boot camp in February
+Elijah (Katherine (Allan) Roshak's brother in-law)

 If you would like to place your own or another name on this weekly prayer list, you may call the church office (928-7866) or talk to one of the ministry staff.
 Names will remain on the list for 4 weeks unless a request is made that they remain on the prayer list.